mgarcia14115/numaware/object_detection_model/README.md

 ```
 2. Create the container from the image

-This is just shorten the command
+This is just to shorten the command
 ```
 run="docker run -it --mount type=bind,src=$(pwd),dst=/object_detection_model/ detect:1.0"
 ```